School of Engineering

-He has a considerable industrial experience.
-He has a patent for the treatment of nocturnal enuresis (NE) disease titled as "Methods and apparatuses for estimating bladder status".
+He has a considerable industrial experience and has a patent for the treatment of nocturnal enuresis (NE) disease titled as "Methods and apparatuses for estimating bladder status".
 In addition, he has several certificates in programming, web design and database administration from several leading companies such as Microsoft and Oracle by attending short term applied training courses.
 His previous studies are in the subject areas of artificial intelligence, machine learning, computer vision/image processing, pattern recognition, data mining, bioinformatics, knowledge acquisition and modelling/simulation.
 His research interest includes development of embedded autonomous and hybrid intelligent systems using AI, ML, DL and image processing algorithms within the cyber physical domains on the cloud platform.
 He is keen to develop these kinds of applications on Android systems by employing intelligent knowledge-based systems, sensors and mobile/wireless technologies.
-In this sense, Kaya is actively working in a number of collaborative research projects in the Intelligent Systems Research Group at UCLan.
+In this sense, Kaya is actively working in several collaborative research projects in the Intelligent Systems Research Group at UCLan.

 He published his studies in scholarly journals in Science Citation Index (SCI), and he attended many top-level conferences in Conference Proceedings Citation Index - Science (CPCI-S) as a speaker.
 He has been awarded for his studies and work many times.
 Some of his awards are presented below: